Gree

 C0

-Indoor unit shows C0; unit may not respond to remote or may operate in a limited mode.
+The indoor unit displays C0; the unit may not respond to the remote or may operate in a limited mode.

 EEPROM or Configuration Parameter Error